RyanKaleliGabriel/NarrateAPI/README.md

-# Chatrr - A playful twist on "chat" that suggests interaction.
+# NarrateApi

-> This is a social media backend with GraphQL, includiong basic CRUD operations and interactions.
+> This is a  GraphQL API for a personal blogging platform

 ## Table of Contents